benidevo/inventory-management-system/README.md

 ## How To Start App

 - Clone the Repository
-- create a .env file with the variables in the .env.example file
+- create a .env file with the variables in the env.sample file
   - `cp env.sample .env`

 - Run `make build`